Mid-Year Climbing Safety Standards Updates

 • In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher.

-• All teachers, trip guides and parent/guardian/volunteers must be aware of those students who required a P.F.D./lifejacket to complete the swim test.
+• All Teachers, Trip guides and Monitors must be aware of those students who required a P.F.D./lifejacket to complete the swim test.

 Swim Test for Non-Designated Swim Areas (Land-Based Trips)